gotoconnecttestuser-arch/oasyspropertiestermsandconditions/README.md

 To opt out of receiving messages, reply STOP at any time.
 For help or more information, reply HELP.
 Message and data rates may apply.
-For details on how your information is handled, please review our Privacy Policy at [insert privacy policy URL].
+For details on how your information is handled, please review our Privacy Policy at (https://github.com/gotoconnecttestuser-arch/oasyspropertiesprivacypolicie).

 SMS Communication
 Messages from Oasys Properties are intended for informational purposes only and are sent to current tenants, property owners, and applicants who have provided consent.
 Messages may include: